Jane Caminos: Political activism

 During her college years, she developed her own political beliefs.
 Her works were largely inspired by the Vietnam War and violence against women.
-In an interview, Caminos explains how the war crushed many people's dream in the 60s, causing her to take action in her activism by participating in protests and creating works like “Grenade” and “Fear."
+In an interview, Caminos explains how the war crushed many people's dream in the 60s, causing her to take action in her activism by participating in protests and creating works like "Grenade" and "Fear."
 This led her to begin creating feminist works that would shape her career as an artist.

 According to the website, Artsy Shark, Caminos' paintings, with their vivid coloring and patterns, show the acts of violence that are carried out against women across the world.
-In these pieces, she began to use more bright colors and patterns that were reflective of Matisse, Gaugin, and Andy Warhol.
+In these pieces, she began to use more bright colors and patterns that were reflective of Matisse, Gauguin, and Andy Warhol.
 Her formative influences were Thurber and Don Martin in MAD.
 Through her works, she has wanted to start conversations about gender based crime and build awareness that these crimes happen everywhere every day.